 87. Commissioner may apply for orders

-The Commissioner may apply to a court for a prohibition order prohibiting a reportable offender from engaging in specified conduct.
+(1) The Commissioner may apply to a court for a protection order —

+(a) prohibiting a reportable offender from engaging in specified conduct; or

+(b) requiring a reportable offender to comply with the orders of the Commissioner, as referred to in section 94A; or

+(c) imposing on a reportable offender a prohibition under paragraph (a) and a requirement under paragraph (b).

+(2) If the reportable offender is in government custody, an application may be made for an interim protection order only if the offender is expected to be released from government custody within the period of 30 days after the application is made.

+[Section 87 inserted by No. 54 of 2012 s.
+28.]

 88. Fixing a hearing

-When an application for a prohibition order is made the registrar must —
+When an application for a protection order is made the registrar must —

 (a) fix a day, time and place for the hearing;